VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 #### `<alert_test_case>`

-vmalert by default adds group name and alert name to generated alerts and timeseries.
+vmalert by default adds `alertgroup` and `alertname` to the generated alerts and time series.
 So you will need to specify both `groupname` and `alertname` under a single `<alert_test_case>`, but no need to add them under `exp_alerts`.
-You can also pass `--disableAlertgroupLabel` to prevent adding groupname label, in that case, `groupname` can be missed.
+You can also pass `--disableAlertgroupLabel` to prevent vmalert from adding `alertgroup` label.

 ```
-# The time elapsed from time=0s when this alerting rule be checked.
+# The time elapsed from time=0s when this alerting rule should be checked.
 # Means this rule should be firing at this point, or shouldn't be firing if 'exp_alerts' is empty.
 eval_time: <duration>